 \section{Rotationally mixed models}

 To demonstrate the effect that rapid rotation has on our massive star models, we show two distinct sets of tracks in Fig.\,\ref{fig:some_tracks}.
-The evolutionary tracks are displayed of stars which have no initial rotation velocity and stars which have a high initial rotation velocity of 600\kms.
+The evolutionary tracks are shown for models which have no rotation and models which have a high initial rotation velocity of 600\kms.
 The fast-rotating models are able to avoid the significant expansion of the hydrogen envelope, as they are evolving chemically (quasi-)homogeneously.
-In this section, we compare the observed SMC WR stars to models that are core hydrogen burning (Sect.\,\ref{sec:coreh}) and core helium burning (Sect.\,\ref{sec:corehe}).
+In this section, we compare the observed SMC WR stars to models that are in the core hydrogen burning phase (Sect.\,\ref{sec:coreh}) and the core helium burning phase (Sect.\,\ref{sec:corehe}).
 The reason we focus on these two phases is that the chance that a significant fraction of the SMC WR stars is in any other phase is small: both phases combined make up over 99$\%$ of the total stellar lifetime.
 In Appendix D we provide an overview of the best fits to the observed stars for both families of models.